 What You Need to Know About California Multiple DUI Law

 Just as with a first or second DUI offense, California provides strict penalties for those charged with a third driving under the influence (DUI) offense.
-Law enforcement in Fresno will consider a driver with a blood alcohol concentration (BAC) of 0.08 percent or higher to be impaired.
+Law enforcement will consider a driver with a blood alcohol concentration (BAC) of 0.08 percent or higher to be impaired.
 Although for drivers under the age of 21, the limit is 0.01 percent, and for commercial drivers, the BAC limit is 0.04 percent or higher.
 Additionally, driving under the influence of drugs, both illegal and legal, can result in a DUI charge.

 Understanding the nuances of California DUI law is crucial.
 Many drivers do not realize that even prescription medications can affect their ability to drive and result in a DUI charge.
 The law also takes a comprehensive approach by including checkpoints and field sobriety tests as part of the enforcement strategy.
 Awareness campaigns in Fresno aim to educate drivers about the severe consequences associated with DUI offenses, reflecting the community's dedication to reducing accidents and fatalities.

 Learn more about the penalties for a third DUI charge and how you can fight them by contacting our Fresno third DUI attorney today.
-Call (559) 257-4707 or fill out this online form.
+Call (559) 266-8604 or fill out this online form.

 How California Defines a Multiple DUI Offense?